 The first thing you need to do with any finished type of leather is try a small spot test.
 That means you take whatever solution you plan to use (which we'll discuss below) and you use it in a small area that won't be noticeable if something happens.
 After all, some types of leather may react badly to certain chemicals or solutions.
-You don't want to ruin your entire journal jut because of a little bit of ink.
+You don't want to ruin your entire journal just because of a little bit of ink.

-Now you'er going to want to look for an ink stick that's specifically intended to be used with leather.
+You'll need an ink stick that's specifically intended to be used with leather.
 These can be a little expensive, but they could definitely be worth it if you're able to get the stain out without having to go to a professional for assistance.

 Finally, you can try a leather cleaner and conditioner.
-Use a non-abrasive cloth to help rub in the products so you don't have to worry about scratching or other damage that could come from something too rough.
+Use a non-abrasive cloth to help rub in the products so you don't have to worry about scratching the leather or causing other damage that could come from something too rough.
 Once again, these products can be great for protecting and preserving your leather journal, but also may be able to help with stains or damage done after the fact.